This post should confuse some of my longer readers, because I’ve always argued against buying a fully loaded Kodi box.

 Now let’s look at their differences…

-The SkyStream One is slightly older than the EZ-Stream Ti8, but it still packs a punch.
-Under the hood it’s got the Amlogic S905 CPU which is a favorite with Team Kodi programmers because its compatible with almost every type of media codec there is.
+The SkyStream Two is the brand new entry from SkyStream.
+Under the hood it’s got the newer Amlogic S912 CPU which is a favorite with Team Kodi programmers because its compatible with almost every type of media codec there is.
 In other words, it’ll play just about anything you can throw at it.
-You can read my full SkyStream One review here.
+You can read my full SkyStream Two review here.

 In addition to the phone and Facebook support listed above, they’ve also got a live chat option, if you don’t want to be bothered talking to anyone on the phone.